JaneJeon/bazaar-backend/docs/api.md

 And finally, each resource has some degree of access control - while some resources may allow them to be read publicly, some only allow a few people to even access the resource.
 In general, only the creator has read/write access.

 ### Errors
-The API, on error, will return a JSON with the status code, the error name and the message.
-The error message should be relayed to the user.
+The API, on error, will return a JSON object with the status code, the error name, and the message.
+The error message should be relayed to the user, and the frontend should take actions depending on the status code/error name.

 When a request is malformed (e.g. wrong/missing parameters), returns a 400 status code.

 When a request isn't authenticated (i.e. missing cookie), returns a 401.

 When a route and/or a resource is not found, returns a 404 status code.
 This can also happen when a resource does exist but the requester does not have access to it.

+In addition, in case of nested resources (e.g. `/users/:userId/arts`), if the parent resource specified by the id (in this case, the `:userId`) does not exist, it will throw a 404.

+In general, routes that specify a *single* resource will throw a 404 when not found, and routes that specify a *list* of resources will simply return an empty array when not found.

 When there was a conflict in one of the parameters (e.g. username/email is already taken), returns a 409 status code.